From Hi-C maps to Chromosome Dynamics and Cross-Correlations between Gene Loci

 - And her advice to young researcher.
 Here is an excerpt:

 Ivet has had several female doctoral students even though women are underrepresented in her area of research.
 Ivet’s message to young women aspiring to have scientific careers is to be brave and to take risks.
 Women (as well as men) can do whatever they want but she says that they should not ‘wait’ and hope for the best time, as there may never be one, but just seize the day and do it.

 See the Biophysical Society’s Tweet here: https://twitter.com/BiophysicalSoc/status/839181537715322880

 Dr. Koes’s grant, “Methods, Tools and Resources for Interactive Online Virtual Screening and Lead Optimization,” was scored in the top 1% of proposals and selected for renewal by the NIGMS.

 The proposed work will accelerate the pace of drug discovery by developing, validating, and testing new methods, tools, and resources for structure-based drug design.
 Two fundamental challenges of structure-based drug design are the accurate scoring and ranking of protein-ligand structures, which identifies active compounds, and the ability to efficiently search a large number of ligands, which ensures that active compounds are sampled.
 This proposal will address these challenges by developing a novel approach for protein-ligand scoring and expanding the size of the chemical space that can be efficiently searched during lead optimization.
 The methods will be validated by their prospective application toward the discovery of new anti-cancer molecules and will be made readily accessible through online resources and open-source tools.

 Congratulations to Drs.
 Bahar, Jernigan, and Dill who published a book with Garland Science titled, Protein Actions.
-The book:

-- Emphasizes concepts and theory of proteins
+- Emphasizes fundamental concepts and theories of protein science

 - Illuminates how proteins act and interact